TrafficGuard/sophia/docs/CODE_REVIEW.md

 # Code Review

-Nous has the ability to review merge requests on GitLab with configured code review guidelines.
+Sophia has the ability to review merge requests on GitLab with configured code review guidelines.

 Some situations where you may want to use LLMs for reviewing code styles are:
 - When a linting rule isn't yet available.